 You can set up multiple endpoints for your LCN notifications, for scenarios in which you have multiple Internal System that require to receive this information.
 You can set up to 3 URLs for your notifications.

-To add multiple endpoints, navigate to the LCN settings tab and click New LCN configuration.
+To add multiple endpoints, navigate to the LCN settings tab and click on the Add LCN URL button.

 Set up additional LCN URLs